web-extractors/arachnid-seo-js/README.md

 > Refer to puppeteeer documentation for more information about [options](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#puppeteerlaunchoptions).

-Sample below to run `Arachnid` on UNIX with no need to install extra dependencies:
+Sample below to run `Arachnid-SEO` on UNIX with no need to install extra dependencies:

 ```js
   cralwer.setPuppeteerOptions({